Servicemembers Group Life Insurance, or SGLI benefits, are life insurance policies made available to basically all members of the U.S. military.

 SGLI has many benefits.

-Finding help geared towards your specific situation is relatively easy, because the policy issuers are used to dealing with military personnel.
+Finding help geared toward your specific situation is relatively easy, because the policy issuers are used to dealing with military personnel.

 When considering the benefits of SGLI, here are the four key points you’ll need to know: